-The results of the quantitative analysis (i) showed that stunting prevalence among children under two years of concentration of interventions is effective in reducing age tended to decline as more sectors were involved.
-The same tendency was found in wasting prevalence. coordinating costs when the capacity and experience of According to the quantitative analysis of combinations of coordinating bodies are limited. interventions for children with undernutrition through the Combined, the above-mentioned quantitative analysis three sectors of health, WASH, and agriculture, interventions (i) and qualitative analysis (ii) indicated that multisectoral only through the agriculture and WASH sectors did not interventions would play an important role in improving reduce stunting prevalence but reduced it when combined nutrition.
-It was also found that nutrition interventions through the agriculture and WASH sectors would be more with interventions through the health sector.
-It was also found that stunting prevalence tended to decrease as more effective when combined with those through the health sector.
-On the other hand, resources are limited in many sectors were involved.
-Moreover, the analysis of conditions for effective cases, making it difficult to make interventions from all the relevant sectors.
-Therefore, guidelines are needed to focus resources in the most effective way.
-For example, it will be effective to concentrate interventions in a bottleneck sector, as indicated in the quantitative analysis, or in a specific geographic area, as suggested in the qualitative analysis.
-As there remain challenges to overcome in multisectoral nutrition interventions, JICA is expected to use the results of this study to formulate more effective and efficient nutrition interventions.
+The results of the quantitative analysis (i) showed that stunting prevalence among children under two years of age tended to decline as more sectors were involved.
+The same tendency was found in wasting prevalence.
+According to the quantitative analysis of combinations of interventions for children with undernutrition through the three sectors of health, WASH, and agriculture, interventions only through the agriculture and WASH sectors did not reduce stunting prevalence but reduced it when combined with interventions through the health sector.
+It was also found that stunting prevalence tended to decrease as more sectors were involved.